 ITOCHU Group procures the necessary funding for its businesses through debt from domestic and international financial institutions, as well as the issuance of commercial papers and debentures.
 However, should ITOCHU’s credit worthiness in the capital market deteriorate due to a significant lowering of the Company’s credit rating, or should there be an upheaval in the financial systems in major financial markets, there are risks that the Group may experience an inability to raise funds from financial institutions or investors when necessary or under desirable conditions and may consequently experience an increase in funding costs.
 Therefore, while securing adequate liquidity by utilizing cash deposits and commitment line, the Group has taken steps to diversify its sources of funds and methods of fundraising, however, cannot completely avoid such risks.
 The actualization of such risks could significantly affect the financial position and results of operations of ITOCHU Group.

-(9) Risks Associated with Deferred Taxes
+(8) Risks Associated with Taxes

-(11) Risks Associated with Significant Lawsuits
+(9) Risks Associated with Significant Lawsuits

 However, there is a possibility that domestic or overseas business activities of ITOCHU Group may become subject to any of such lawsuits, arbitrations or other legal proceedings, and significantly affect the future financial position and results of operations of ITOCHU Group.

-(12) Risks Associated with Laws and Regulations
+(10) Risks Associated with Laws and Regulations

 ITOCHU Group is subject to a number of diverse laws and regulations both domestically and overseas due to the vast array of products and services the Group provides.

-To be specific, ITOCHU Group is required to adhere to laws and regulations such as the laws for each industry, including companies act, financial instruments and exchange laws, and tax laws, as well as all laws pertaining to trade such as foreign exchange control laws, antitrust laws, intellectual property laws, environmental related laws, anti-bribery-related laws and the laws of each country in which ITOCHU Group conducts business overseas.
+To be specific, ITOCHU Group is required to adhere to laws and regulations such as the laws for each industry, including companies act, financial instruments and exchange laws, and tax laws, as well as all laws pertaining to trade such as foreign exchange control laws, antitrust laws, intellectual property laws, environmental-related laws, anti-bribery-related laws and the laws of each country in which ITOCHU Group conducts business overseas.
 ITOCHU Group has made every effort to observe these laws and regulations by reinforcing the compliance system, being aware that the observance of laws and regulations is a serious obligation of the Group.
 With all these measures, however, there is a possibility of the situation where, including personal misconduct by directors and employees, risks associated with compliance or suffering social disgrace cannot be avoided.

-(13)Risks Associated with the Environment
+(12)Risks Associated with the Environment and Society

-However, despite such countermeasures the occurrence of environmental pollution due to ITOCHU Group’s business activities could lead to the delay or suspension of operations, the incurring of pollution disposal expenses or expenses due to compensation for damage, or the lowering of society’s evaluation of the Group and could significantly affect the financial position and results of operations of ITOCHU Group.
+However, despite such countermeasures the occurrence of environmental pollution and other environmental or social problems due to ITOCHU Group’s business activities could lead to the delay or suspension of operations, the incurring of countermeasure expenses, or the lowering of society’s evaluation of the Group and could significantly affect the financial position and results of operations of ITOCHU Group.

-(15) Risks Associated with Information Systems and Information Security
+(14) Risks Associated with Information Systems and Information Security